 Important information - please keep in mind that the value of investments can go down as well up, so you may get back less than you invest.
 This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.
+If you are unsure about the suitability of an investment you should speak to one of Fidelity's advisers or an authorised financial adviser of your choice.

 Our service fee

 We believe in giving you great value, so we charge an annual service fee, payable monthly, based on the total value of your investments, this means you pay the lowest rate possible.
 We do not charge a service fee on Junior ISA and Junior SIPP accounts.

 What’s more, we will give you a Cash Management Account that is separate from your other accounts.
 We collect fees from any cash held there before we look to take money or sell from investments held in other accounts, for example your tax-wrapped ISA or SIPP.
 Cash Management Accounts aren’t available for Investment Accounts that you hold jointly with someone else and we’ll collect fees directly from these accounts.

 And did we mention all the expert guidance, on-the-go access and support with investing you get?
 That’s all included.

 - The portion of the fee you pay on exchange-traded investments (shares, exchange-traded funds (ETFs), etc.) within an ISA or SIPP is capped at £45.

 - You do not pay a service fee on junior accounts, on exchange-traded investments held in an Investment Account, or on cash you hold.

 The table below shows how this fee changes as your investments increase.